YoussefWindy/chess-1245/README.md

 # Development Notes
 ## Anything That Needs To Be Noted/Remembered Goes Here

-- Makefile now does stuff as some files have been added, yippie!
+- Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files") have been added, yippie!

 - Anytime we want to work on files, we first checkout to our respective branch
 - Once we're done and want to commit, push to repo *while still in that branch*
-- To do this, e.g. Andrew will do `git push origin andrew` while in the Andrew branch
+- To do this, e.g. Andrew will do `git push origin Andrew` while in the Andrew branch
 - After pushing to repo, we can merge the branch with the main branch
 - To update the new files on our end, we pull and then merge main branch with our respective working branch